 A Rejoinder to Fr.
 Basil Gregoriates and an Apology for Breaking Communion with Ecumenist Bishops

 In every age the devil tempts the faithful by various means: persecutions, foreign invasions, the lure of worldly seduction.
 Among his most effective snares are heresy and schism which, by separating Christians from the Church, lead them away from Christ and into spiritual deception and apostasy.
-Long is the list of heresies which have tried the Church over the centuries: Arianism, Nestorianism, Monophysitism, Iconoclasm, Papism, Protestantism, and many others.
 Read more...